House of European History

-The House of European History (HEH) is a history museum and cultural institution in Brussels, Belgium, focusing on the history of Europe.
+The House of European History (HEH) is a history museum and cultural institution in Brussels, Belgium, focusing on the recent history of Europe.
 It is an initiative by the European Parliament, and was proposed in 2007 by the Parliament's then-president, Hans-Gert Pöttering; it opened on 6 May 2017.

 As a cultural institution and exhibition centre, the House of European History intends to promote the understanding of European history and European integration through a permanent exhibition and temporary and travelling exhibitions.
 The museum houses a collection of objects and documents representative of European history, educational programs, cultural events and publications, as well as a wide range of online content.
 By interpreting history from a European perspective, it connects and compares shared experiences and their diverse interpretations.
 It also aims to initiate learning on transnational perspectives across Europe.

-The museum is located in the former Eastman Dental Hospital, in Leopold Park, close to the European institutions.
-It is served by the metro stations Maalbeek/Maelbeek and Schuman on lines 1 and 5 of the Brussels Metro.
+The museum is located in the former Eastman Dental Hospital, in Leopold Park, next to the Lycée Émile Jacqmain and close to the European institutions.
+This area is served by Brussels-Luxembourg railway station, as well as by the metro stations Maelbeek/Maalbeek and Schuman on lines 1 and 5.

 Origins

 The idea of creating a museum dedicated to European history was launched on 13 February 2007 by then-President of the European Parliament, Hans-Gert Pöttering, in his inaugural speech.
 One of the key objectives of the project was "to enable Europeans of all generations to learn more about their own history and, by so doing, to contribute to a better understanding of Europe's development, now and in the future."

 In October 2008, a committee of experts led by Professor Hans Walter Hütter, the Head of the House of the History of the Federal Republic of Germany, submitted a report entitled "Conceptual Basis for a House of European History", which established the project's general concept and content and outlined its institutional structure.

 In June 2009, the Bureau of the European Parliament decided to assign the former Eastman Dental Hospital to the future museum and, in July, launched an international architectural competition.
 On 31 March 2011, Atelier d'architecture Chaix & Morel et associés (France), JSWD Architects (Germany) and TPF (Belgium) were awarded the contract to carry out the building's renovation and extension.
-With the backing of an expert board which brought together internationally renowned specialists chaired by Professor Włodzimierz Borodziej, a multi-disciplinary team of professionals led by historian and curator Taja Vovk van Gaal was set up within the European Parliament's Directorate-General for Communication to prepare the exhibitions and the structure of the future establishment.
+With the backing of an expert board, which brought together internationally renowned specialists chaired by Professor Włodzimierz Borodziej, a multi-disciplinary team of professionals led by historian and curator Taja Vovk van Gaal was set up within the European Parliament's Directorate-General for Communication to prepare the exhibitions and the structure of the future establishment.